wavemaker/docs/learn/on-premise/wme-launching-instances-in-esxi-ova.md

  **Prerequisite**
  - OVA file shared by WaveMaker team
  - VMware ESXi version 6.5 or higher
- - Permision for launching OVA .
+ - Permission for launching OVA .

  **Steps**

 - Login into VMware ESXi Server using  Server IP address and user credentials.
 - Select Create/Register VM for creating the new virtual machine
-- Select creation type as deploy a virtual machine by from an ovf or ova file
+- Select creation type as deploy a virtual machine by from an OVF or OVA file
     <br/><br/>
     [![](/learn/assets/wme-setup/vm-creation-by-using-ova/select-vm-creation-type.png)](/learn/assets/wme-setup/vm-creation-by-using-ova/select-vm-creation-type.png)

-- Select ovf or ova file for VM would like to deploy
+- Select OVF or OVA file for VM would like to deploy
     <br/><br/>
     [![](/learn/assets/wme-setup/vm-creation-by-using-ova/selecting-the-ovf-template-for-deploy.png)](/learn/assets//wme-setup/vm-creation-by-using-ova/selecting-the-ovf-template-for-deploy.png)